Chapter 5: The Seal and the Mark

 The Sabbath sanctifies.
 The plate declared sanctification.
 The same Hebrew root binds them.

-The connection between the Sabbath and God's seal was first articulated in Adventist theology by Joseph Bates in 1849, who traced the "sign" language of Exodus 31:13 to the sealing of Revelation 7:3.1 Joseph Bates, A Seal of the Living God: A Hundred Forty-Four Thousand of the Servants of God Being Sealed, in 1849 (New Bedford, MA: Benjamin Lindsey, 1849).
+The connection between the Sabbath and God’s seal was first articulated in Adventist theology by Joseph Bates (1792–1872), a retired sea captain who became one of the three founders of the Seventh-day Adventist Church.
+In 1849, he traced the "sign" language of Exodus 31:13 to the sealing of Revelation 7:3.2 Joseph Bates, A Seal of the Living God: A Hundred Forty-Four Thousand of the Servants of God Being Sealed, in 1849 (New Bedford, MA: Benjamin Lindsey, 1849).
 Available at Internet Archive: https://archive.org/details/BatesJ.ASealOfTheLivingGod.AHundredForty-fourThousandOfThe.
 For a comprehensive academic treatment, see P. Gerard Damsteegt, "The Seal of God," Andrews University, https://www.andrews.edu/~damsteeg/seal.html.
 The high priest bore holiness on his forehead.
 God declared the Sabbath His sign of sanctification.
-John saw God's servants sealed in their foreheads.
+John saw God’s servants sealed in their foreheads.
 The pattern was continuous: sanctuary typology foreshadowed end-time reality.

 Aaron wore holiness before God’s presence.
 The Sabbath marks God’s people as holy.
 The 144,000 stand before the Lamb with the Father’s name in their foreheads (Revelation 14:1).
 The thread connects Eden to Sinai to Revelation: one continuous testimony written in gold, bound in blue, sealed on foreheads.